Pinsent Masons

 The Legal Cheek View

 Unlike many corporate firms, Pinsent Masons gives its British offices equal status, with a renowned UK-wide projects practice setting the tone for an approach that is less London-centric than many.
-Tech, energy and real estate are other strong points.
+Tech, energy and real estate are strong points but the trainees we spoke to also talked of “market leading work in civil fraud and data privacy”.

 Continue reading